 Helping you create lighting schemes that maintain dark skies

-In February 2021 our customers made us aware of the issue with lighting impacting wildlife and insects - the issue known as dark skies.
+In February 2021 one of our customers - Emma Griffin garden design made us aware of the issue with lighting impacting wildlife, insects and the wider planet - the issue known as dark skies.
 This issue also ties in well with other wildlife conservation, in particular bats.

 We're now working on and researching ideas for a range of lights that will be as least impactful as possible, and we will provide installation and design advice alongside this to support you.